browserengineering/book/book/accessibility.md

 It's important for everyone to be able to access content on the web, even if you have a hard time using a mouse, can't read small fonts easily, are triggered by very bright colors, or can't see a computer screen at all.
-It turns out that, without too much more effort, our browser can address all of these problems, through a variety of User Agent features that alonw the user to customize the browser to meet their accessibilty needs.
+Browsers have features aimed at all of these use cases, taking advantage of the fact that web pages declare the UI and allow the browser to manipulate it on behalf of the user.

 Text zoom
 =========

-Let's start with the simplest, and perhaps most common accessibility problem: reading words that have too small of a font.
-Almost all of us will face this problem sooner or later, as our eyes become more weak with age.
-There are multiple ways to do this, but the simplest and most effective is simply increasing the size of fonts via a feature called zoom---like a camera zooming in on a scene.
-Let's try that.
+Let's start with the simplest accessibility problem: words on the screen that are too small to read.
+In fact, it's also probably the most common as well--- almost all of us will face this problem sooner or later, as our eyes become weaker with age.
+There are multiple ways to address this problem, but the simplest and most effective is simply increasing font sizes.
+This approach is called text zoom---like a camera zooming in on a scene.
+Let's implement it.

-Let's bind the `ctrl-plus` keystroke combo to zooming in, `ctrl-minus` to zooming out, and `ctrl-zero` to reset.
-The `zoom` of the browser wll start at
+ind the `ctrl-plus` keystroke combo to zooming in, `ctrl-minus` to zooming out, and `ctrl-zero` to reset.
+A new `zoom` property on `Browser` wll start at `1`.
-1. Zooming in and out will increase or decrease this number.
-Then we'll use the number to multiply the sizes of all of the fonts on the page.
+Zooming in and out will increase or decrease `zoom`.
+Then we'll use the multiply the sizes of all of the fonts on the page by `zoom` as well.

 Binding these keystrokes in the browser main loop involves watching for when the `ctrl` key is pressed and released: